robstoll/atrium/.github/CONTRIBUTING.md

   so that we can discuss it before you start.

 - Found spelling mistakes?
-  Nice catch ;) Please create a pull request.
+  Nice catch :sunglasses: Please create a pull request.

 - You wrote an assertion function and would like to contribute it to Atrium?
   Awesome :+1: please review the [pull request checklist](#pull-request-checklist) and create a pull request